russross/meddler/README.md

 Meddler is a small toolkit to take some of the tedium out of moving data back and forth between sql queries and structs.

+DANGER: meddler is still a work in progress, and additional backward-incompatible changes to the API are likely.

 It is not a complete ORM.
 It is intended to be lightweight way to add some of the convenience of an ORM while leaving more control in the hands of the programmer.